-Since the first show in 2001, the BET Awards has been a central stage for hip hop to shine authentically on a fun, supportive and unapologetically Black platform.
-Over the course of those 20 years, hip hop has grown and evolved more times than we can count and the BET Awards has showcased those moments in its electrifying stage shows.
-Here are our favorite hip hop performances in BET Awards history.
+Since the first show in 2001, the BET Awards has been the ultimate place for hip hop to shine authentically on a fun, supportive, and unapologetically Black platform.
+Over the course of those 20 years, hip hop has grown and evolved more times than we can count and the BET Awards have showcased those moments in their electrifying stage shows.
+Scroll down to see our favorite hip hop performances in BET Awards history.

 Before there was gangsta rap, alternative hip-hop and trap, there was the dynamic duo of Slick Rick & the original human beatbox Doug E. Fresh.
 Back at the BET Awards in 2004, these two pioneers came together with the legendary DJ Premier on the ones and twos.
 After not being seen together on a major stage in years, they covered some of their classic hits like “Children’s Story” and “La Di Da Di.”
 It was an iconic performance that sparked nostalgia for some as they schooled others on hip hop’s roots.
 This was one for the books, for sure.

 Known for his eccentric sense of humor and larger than life persona, Busta Rhymes came up on a hip hop gem when he dropped “Touch It,” which is still one of his biggest tracks.
 Instead of riding out the glory on the song’s success, he created a remix, enlisting an all-star lineup that blew up even more than the original track.
 During the BET Awards in ‘06, Busta came through with everyone on the remix for an unexpected mega performance.
 Teaming up with Mary J. Blidge, Rah Digga, Missy Elliott, Lloyd Banks, Papoose, DMX and a surprise verse from Eminem, they put it down together for a show-stopping moment in BET Awards history. #stillmemorable